Produced by The Good Room & Critical Stages

 - The Good Room’s creative and education team, Critical Stages Creative Producer and Audience Engagement Consultant will all work closely with you throughout the process to ensure maximum engagement with this new work in your town, centre or community.

-- The engagement will being when looking for young people in your community to be involved and will continue throughout the process all the way to performance.
+- The engagement will begin when looking for young people in your community to be involved and will continue throughout the process all the way to performance.
 This project is all about the community engagement that will take place.

 - Built in collaboration with young people, leveraging what the company has learned from their previous crowd-sourced performance works, including Í Want to Know What Love Is (touring with Critical Stages in 2019).
 This work privileges the experiences of young people as ‘makers’in the artistic process.